tpwd/ke_search/Documentation/Indexing/IndexerTypes/Pages.rst

     This is the table that holds the content.

 referenceFieldName
-    This ist the field that holds the relation to the tt_content record (the UID of the record).
+    This is the field that holds the relation to the tt_content record (the UID of the record).
 In EXT:bootstrap_package it is named `tt_content`, in EXT:mask it is named `parentid`.

+parentTable
+    The parent table is an optional setting.
+It's only necessary if you want to index sub-elements of EXT:mask.
+For example If you have repeating elements in a mask element which themselves have repeating elements.
+You can define the parent table for the sub-elements here (see example below).
+Indexing will be done recursively.
+    If set the database query will contain a "WHERE parenttable = ..." condition.
+This column exists in content elements from EXT:mask but not in content elements from EXT:bootstrap_package.

 fields[]
     A list of database fields which should be indexed.
 If the field is